garfix/nli-go/doc/remarks.md

 ## 2022-10-19

 I had a problem with start and end times of events.
 Time used to only increase with each physical movement.
 But this caused time to stand still even when larger level events took place.
 I now increase time with each new event.

+===

+I finished interaction 31!

 ## 2022-10-12